TheWorkoutDigest

 YouTube Video

-When it comes to doing core exercises on a pull-up bar, hanging knee raises are one of the first movements to master.
-This exercise will serve as a foundation for many of the other exercises included in this list.
+Hanging knee raises are one of the first movements to master for pull-up bar ab workouts.
+The exercise will serve as a foundation for many of the other ab exercises included in this list.
 So it’s important to get comfortable with it before you move on to any of the more advanced progressions featured here.

 To do this exercise, start by gripping the pull-up bar the same way you would if you were about to do a traditional, overhand grip pull-up.
 From here, follow these cues:

-• Once your hips are tucked, bend your knees and slowly raise them up toward your chest.
+3. Once your hips are tucked, bend your knees and slowly raise them up toward your chest

-• Hold this position for a second, then slowly lower your knees back down as you inhale.
+4. Hold this position for a second, then slowly lower your knees back down as you inhale

 Be sure to tuck your hips and re-engage your core at the beginning of each rep. Otherwise, your hip flexors will take over and end up doing a lot of the work for you.